MS Genetic Counseling Program

 For more information or questions regarding the BU Genetic Counseling Program, please email email@example.com.

-If you live in New England or will be in the area, you are welcome to schedule a date/time to visit and learn more about the campus and program or participate in a Prospective Student Webinar.
+We invite prospective applicants to contact us to schedule a date/time to visit and learn more about the campus and program, or to participate in a Prospective Student Webinar.